Here's What to Know Ahead of Memorial Day Weekend in 2023

 We're not sure what we're excited for more: Memorial Day or the start of the summer!

 Eh, who are we kidding—they're basically synonymous with each other!
 Either way, we're so ready to display our American flags, put up our patriotic decorations, and attend all the summer cookouts filled with the best Memorial Day recipes!
 (We'll be doing this while wearing our cutest summer attire, might we add!)
 And we can't forget about the cute photo-ops that will come with the holiday, which obviously gives us an excuse to use these creative Memorial Day Instagram captions!

 Still, Memorial Day weekend is about so much more than grilling recipes, burgers, and ice cream.
 That Monday marks a thoughtful day of observance, centered on remembering and thanking the millions of Americans in uniform who gave their lives for this country.
 Memorial Day's meaning is truly about those heroic women and men, and the remarkable sacrifices they made.

-Still, in order to properly pause, reflect, and pay your respects to the soldiers to whom we owe our many freedoms, you'll have to first know when to do so.
-When is Memorial Day in 2022?
+So, in order to properly pause, reflect, and pay your respects to the soldiers to whom we owe our many freedoms, you'll have to first know: When is Memorial Day in 2023?
 And more importantly, what's the backstory behind this very significant holiday and its official flower, the Memorial Day red poppy?
-When did it become an official holiday in the United States?
+Also, when did it become an official holiday in the United States?

 Ahead, you'll find answers to all of these questions, including the exact date for this year's celebration.